YuukiFST/RegMonitor/README.md

 A lightweight, real-time Windows Registry monitoring tool.

-> **Note:** This tool was created via **"vibe coding"** for learning purposes, specifically to test if an LLM could perfectly execute the user's requests.
+> **Note:** This tool was created via **"vibe coding"** for learning purposes, specifically to test whether an LLM could perfectly execute a user's requests.
+I also built the same tool myself using Go instead of Rust, but I decided to vibe code the back end in Rust because the performance difference is very noticeable.

 ## Usage